-- Starting in the 2017-2018 academic year, students can submit subject area test scores from the high school Minnesota Comprehensive Assessments (MCA) in reading and math to demonstrate academic readiness to enroll in college level courses and waive Accuplacer testing.
-Students whose grade 10 MCA Reading and/or grade 11 MCA Mathematics scores that meet the designated benchmark in the subject area, within the validation window, are not required to take a developmental level course in that subject area.
-This link provides more information for Minnesota State campuses and secondary schools on how the MCAs are used.
+- Students who attended a Minnesota high school can submit subject area test scores from the high school Minnesota Comprehensive Assessments (MCA) in reading and mathematics.
+Students whose grade 10 MCA Reading and/or grade 11 MCA Mathematics scores that meet the designated benchmark in the subject area, within the validation window, are not required to take a developmental-level course in that subject area.
+This link provides more information on how MCAs are used.

-- Students can complete an assessment for course placement called the Accuplacer.
-Subject area test scores from the Accuplacer are used to demonstrate academic readiness to enroll in college level courses.
-This link provides more information on the Accuplacer.
+- Subject area test scores from a course placement assessment, Accuplacer, may also be considered to demonstrate academic readiness to enroll in college-level courses.
+Each of the Minnesota State colleges and universities offer the Accuplacer assessments.
+The following link provides more information on the Accuplacer.